plenoptic-org/plenoptic/docs/user_guide/models_and_metrics/deep_nets.md

 deepnet = torchvision.models.resnet50(weights=weights)
 ```

 Next, we ensure that our model is in evaluation mode.
 Many models, including ResNet50, behave differently when in training and evaluation mode.
-In plenoptic, models are fixed and so we want the evaluation behavior:
+In plenoptic, models are fixed and so we want the evaluation behavior (see [here](remove-grad-doc) for more details):

 ```{code-cell} ipython3
 deepnet.eval();